ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-tool-panel/index.md

 </framework-specific-section>

 <framework-specific-section frameworks="react">
-<note>If you do not enable the grid option `reactiveCustomComponents`, it is still possible to use custom tool panel.
-However your tool panel will not update with prop changes, but will instead be destroyed/recreated.
-This behaviour is deprecated, and in v32, `reactiveCustomComponents` will default to true.
-Note that if you have existing custom components created without `reactiveCustomComponents`, these will need to be migrated.
-See [Migrating to Use reactiveCustomComponents](../upgrading-to-ag-grid-31-1/#migrating-to-use-reactivecustomcomponents) for details.</note>
+<note>Enabling `reactiveCustomComponents` affects all custom components.
+If you have custom components built in an imperative way instead of setting the `reactiveCustomComponents` option, they may need to be rebuilt to take advantage of the new features that `reactiveCustomComponents` offers.
+Using custom components built in an imperative way is now deprecated, and in AG Grid v32 the `reactiveCustomComponents` option will be `true` by default.
+See [Migrating to Use reactiveCustomComponents](../upgrading-to-ag-grid-31-1/#migrating-to-use-reactivecustomcomponents).</note>
 </framework-specific-section>

 ## Registering Tool Panel Components